bratstickers! bratwurst pot-stickers

-I have been really into pot-stickers lately, not sure why.
-I thought of the idea of putting bratwurst in them and got really excited cause the name bratsticker worked so well.
+I’m in the middle of a potsticker obsession.
+I can’t stop thinking of them!
+The idea of putting bratwurst in them got me really excited cause the name bratsticker worked so well.
 I filled them with sauerkraut and cheddar cheese along with the sausage, and steamed them with beer after searing the bottoms.
-For a sauce, I used some mustard, but also mixed sour cream with soy sauce and sriracha and it drove home the tailgate-Asian mash-up.
+For a sauce, I used some mustard, but also mixed sour cream with soy sauce and sriracha.
+It really helped the mash-up of flavors come together!

 Brush a little egg wash to help the wrapper seal.